-Compiled & written by Sophie Morris
+Compiled & written by

-Illustrator Rebecca Thomas (beckyismyname.co.ul
+Illustrator Rebecca Thomas (beckyismyname.co.uk

-Where to dine out, toast the sunset or stock up for a picnic on the beach this summer sk for a window seat at Wyaff & Jones (23-27 Harbour St, wyattandjones.co.uk) and dine with a sweeping view across Viking Bay.
+Where to dine out, toast the sunset or stock up for a picnic on the beach this summer sk for a window seat at Wyoff & Jones (23-27 Harbour St, wyattandjones.co.uk) and dine with a sweeping view across Viking Bay.
 Not that the food isn't entertaining enough: the contemporary British menu makes the most of the local catch with crab dumplings and huge clams in a seaweed broth, hake with prawn bisque and pickles, and a whole John Dory served with chilli and olive.
 There are fabulous oysters too, a fine range of gins, and the best breakfast in town.
-Family-run Italian Posillipo (14 Albion St., posillipo.squarespace.com) also has a view of the sea from its terrace, and is celebrating 25 years in town this summer.
+Family-run Italian Posillipo (14 Albion St, posillipo.squarespace.com) also has a view of the sea from its terrace, and is celebrating 25 years in town this summer.

-There's something for everyone here: antipasti, pasta, pizza, fish and meat, and a three-SUMMER course children's menu for £6.50.
-Make sure you book Next door is the Royal Albion Hotel (6-12 Albion DINING Street, albionbroadstairs. co.uk), the spot for cracking classics like prawn cocktail, cod and chips, scampi and ham and eggs.
-SPOTS Head for the large terrace if you're eating with a crowd.
-Star of the Sea (34 High St, has the tastiest fish and chips and is only a stroll away from the benches and lawns overlooking Viking Bay.
+TOP SUMMER DINING SPOTS

+is only a stroll away from the benches and lawns overlooking Viking Bay.
 Vegan chippy Veg 'n' Out (34-36 Albion St) serves "vish 'n' chips" and other meat-free fast food.
 Stark (1 Oscar Rd, starkfood.co.uk) is a small restaurant with big ideas and brilliant talent.
 It's a tasting menu-only restaurant from chef Ben Crittenden and his wife Sophie.
 The £60 six-course menu might include pistachio, goat's curd and grape; spiced pigeon, smoked beetroot, liver parfait and buckwheat; and a dessert of coconut, chocolate and date.
 For a much more casual evening try Neptunes Hall (Harbour St. neptuneshall.co.uk), a recentlyrenovated Shepherd Neame pub serving wood-fired pizzas from £8 in the garden; or newcomer The Little Sicilian (45 York St. thelittle-sicilian.business.site), a great Italian that's packed on weekdays already.